raugfer/bitcoin-onion/README.md

 One can then access the block explorer by accessing this .onion address via a web browser that supports Tor, such as the [Brave Browser](https://brave.com).

+Be patient, it may take several hours before the service is fully synchronized with the Bitcoin network.
+You will also need to have enough disk space to store the full blockchain and its indexed database (1.3TB as of December/2023).

 ## Overview

 This is a Docker image furnished with a couple of scripts to start and stop it.